Intravenous Sedation (“Twilight Sedation”)

 Sedation Dentistry for the Elderly

 As we age, our oral health becomes more important than ever.
 Periodontal disease can lead to bone and tooth loss, which affects nearly every part of our daily lives.
 To lead full and active lives, we need our teeth and gums.
 They allow us enjoy food, support speech and good conversation, and facilitate digestion.
-Dr. Montazem is dedicated to treating elderly patients with care and commitment to comfort and health.
+Drs.
+Montazem, Montazem or Chase is dedicated to treating elderly patients with care and commitment to comfort and health.

 Elderly patients as a group tend to avoid dental visits for a variety of reasons, including: more pressing medical concerns, anxiety about treatment, the hardship of transportation, or fixed incomes.
 Once their oral health has reached an unmanageable point, fear and embarrassment further keep these patients away from the dentist.

-For elderly patients embarrassed or fearful of their current oral state, sedation dentistry provides the opportunity for Dr. Montazem to treat these conditions while the patient remains relaxed and unaware until “awaking” to an improved oral state!
+For elderly patients embarrassed or fearful of their current oral state, sedation dentistry provides the opportunity for Drs.
+Montazem, Montazem or Chase to treat these conditions while the patient remains relaxed and unaware until “awaking” to an improved oral state!

 Sedation Dentistry for the Disabled